Battle of Acton: Battle of Acton

 A third man was killed and several more wounded as the company advanced down the trail.
 The drivers, terrified, nearly left the wounded behind.
 Company B soon reached Cedar Mills.
 There, the column was once again attacked in the front, rear, and the flanks by Dakota fighting both on foot and horseback.
 Food and supplies loaded in the wagons were dumped in exchange for speed.
 Despite their lack of training and experience, the Minnesotans fought well and maintained their formation around the wagons.
-The Santee-Sioux then circled around once more to the rear of the column, targeting the wagons and sewing panic among many of Strout's men.
+The Santee-Sioux then circled around once more to the rear of the column, targeting the wagons and sowing panic among many of Strout's men.
 Two straggling wagons were lost, but the rest were kept out of reach as the hungry Dakota plundered them for food supplies.
 Strout quickly rallied his men and finally broke free of the encirclement.
 Reportedly, Little Crow observed the breakthrough on a fence line while bullets passed by him.
 The rear of the embattled company continued to be harassed in a six-hour running skirmish along the final eight miles to Hutchinson.
 Help would come from a column of militia under DeLong along the way.